 The Food Service Section has two kitchen facilities.
 One is located in Bartow at the Central County Jail, and the other is located at the South County Jail in Frostproof.

-All food is prepared, under the supervision of Food Service Specialists, by inmate labor consisting of two shifts, each with 25 inmates per shift at the Central County Jail facility and 35 inmates per shift at the South County Jail facility.
+All food is prepared, under the supervision of Food Service Specialists, by inmate labor consisting of two shifts, each with 25 trusty inmate workers per shift.
+Female trusty inmate workers are utilized on the night shift and male trusty workers on the day shift at the Central County Jail facility and 35 male trusty inmate workers per shift at the South County Jail facility.

 Both facilities maintain staff dining rooms serving one meal per shift to all Polk County Sheriff's Office personnel, medical staff, maintenance staff and visiting county/state employees.

-The Food Service Section is allocated for one (1) Administrator, two (2) sergeants and twenty-three (23) Food Service Specialists (Civilians).
+The Food Service Section is allocated for 26 positions.
+This includes one administrator (civilian), two sergeants (certified) and twenty-three Food Service Specialists (civilians).
 All members of the Food Service Section are Florida State Certified Professional Food Handlers.

 Aside from the inmate and staff dining meals prepared, the Food Service Section also prepares food for special groups and occasions such as the Sheriff’s Leadership Council tours, Community Service activities, and departmental staff meetings.